MariaMasood-1/Dogecoin_Prediction_Final_Project/README.md

 ```
 Awesome!
 Next up let’s go ahead and setup our model, we’re going to create a “model” variable that holds our “BaselineModel” class, we’re going to create some new variables to pass our train and testing data frames, we do so by using the following code:   <br>
 ```
-python

 model = BaselineModel()
 Ptrain = model.predict(Xtrain)
 Ptest = model.predict(Xtest)
 ```
 Great!
 Now we’re going to go ahead and reshape our arrays once more and store them into another variable as well as create the 1D array with Numpy: <br>
-Almost Done!
-Now we’re going to go ahead and send our data to pretty much be forecasted, the future data will be appended into our “forecast” variable, then our data will be plotted using the package matplotlib!
-This is the code to do that: <br>
 ```
-python

 #reshaping the arrays and storing them into another variable and creating a 1D array with Numpy

 Ytrain2 = scaler.inverse_transform(Ytrain.reshape(-1,1)).flatten()